-\diamond The FACP gives fire alarm sound when fire alarm occurs -tick sound, 0.25s on, 0.25s off.

-\diamond Delayed activation of devices by automatic C&E equation - tick sound, 0.5s on, 0.5s off.

-\diamond The FACP gives fault sound when fault occurs - tick sound, 1s on, 1s off.
+- \diamond The FACP gives fire truck sound when fire alarm occurs. - \diamond The FACP gives police car sound when any fire extinguishing device is activated. - ♦ Delayed activation of devices by automatic C&E equation--quick "tick" sound. - ♦ The FACP gives ambulance sound when fault occurs.

-The FACP will give sound of higher priority if two or more types of event occur simultaneously.
+The FACP will give sound of higher priority if two types of event occur simultaneously.